bevy-cheatbook/bevy-cheatbook/src/features/gltf.md

 The advantage is that you can get handles to your sub-assets immediately, even if your GLTF file hasn't loaded yet.

-The disadvantage is that currently only using a numerial index is supported.
+The disadvantage is that it is more error-prone.
+If you specify a sub-asset that doesn't actually exist in the file, or mis-type the label, or use the wrong label, it will just silently not work.
+Also, currently only using a numerial index is supported.
 You cannot address sub-assets by name.

 ```rust,no_run,noplayground
 {{#include ../code/src/basics.rs:gltf-assetpath}}